 Whole house renovation (interior being gutted to the studs)

-In the past, this would be a simple plan set if no walls were moving; however, more plans are needed due to stricter enforcement of the codes, and the scope of work is increased as well.
+In the past, this would be a simple plan set if no walls were moving.
+However, more plans are needed due to stricter enforcement of the codes.
 Here is a full list of the plans needed and why the city requires them

-- Survey and site plan– They have been asking for these anytime we affect any part of the exterior to include window/ door replace.
-We had a project earlier this year that just had a couple windows being updated and this triggered a whole list of plans needed.
+- Survey and site plan– They have asked for these anytime we affect any exterior part, including window/ door replacement.
+We had a project earlier this year that just had a few windows being updated, triggering a list of needed plans.
 The survey needs to be current and stamped by a surveyor.
 This applies to the site plan as well.

-- Floor plans- The city likes to see the house the way it was before we start construction and the way it will look after construction.
+- Floor plans- The city likes to see the house as it was before we begin construction and how it will look after construction.
 These plans are called “as-built” or “existing” for the current layout and “proposed” for the future layout.

 - Smoke detectors